 18. Transfer your credit card balance.
 Expensive credit card interest will eat up the money that could be going toward savings.
 Seek out a credit card company offering a promotional 0% balance transfer and move your existing balance to the new card.
 The catch: You have to pay off your debt during the introductory period or you’ll be back at square one.

 19. Go meatless.
 Have you ever compared the price between a pound of ground beef and a can of beans?
 There’s a huge difference.
-You don’t have to live off of tofu to save money, but swapping two meat-based meals a week to vegetarian options will save a ton on food costs.
+You don’t have to live off tofu to save money, but swapping two meat-based meals a week to vegetarian options will save a ton on food costs.

 20. Buy your jeans at a discount retailer.
 I wholeheartedly admit that I’m a denim snob.
 You will not see me wearing anything other than Paige, Joe’s or True Religion.
-You will also not see me pay anything close to retail price for my designer denim.
+You also won’t see me pay anything close to retail price for my designer denim.
 If you’re just as picky about your jeans, buy them from stores like TJ Maxx, Nordstrom Rack and Loehmann’s, where denim is usually discounted by at least $100.

 21. Use an HSA.
 If medical expenses are eating up your monthly budget, look into opening a health savings account (HSA).
-These accounts allow you to deposit pre-tax money, much like a 401(k), to be used to cover out-of-pocket medical costs.
+These accounts allow you to deposit pretax money, much like a 401(k), to be used to cover out-of-pocket medical costs.
 Restrictions apply, so find out if you qualify.